 This time limit allows you to specify how long you want your visitors to be able to use the kiosk.
-When the time limit is up, it directs the visitor to a Good-Bye Page to encourage them to walk away so another visitor can use the kiosk.
+When the time limit is up, it directs the visitor to a Custom Page for Browsing Time Limit Reached to encourage them to walk away so another visitor can use the kiosk.

 - 5 min

 - 20 min

 The Browsing Time Limit starts when a visitor first touches the screen, and continues for as long as the visitor is interacting with the screen.
 If the visitor walks away and the Idle Time Limit triggers, the Browsing Time Limit will be reset for the next visitor session.

 This feature is ideal for a busy kiosk situation like a trade show where you may want to limit each visitor's time on the kiosk.